 f.
 Discussions in RG-StdsStrat on procedural matters should be minimized.

 g.
-RG-StdsStrat discussions should be focused on the substance of potential standardization topics.
+RG-StdsStrat discussions should be focused on the substance of standardization topics of potential interest to ITU-T.

 h.
 This group should solicit and consider a wide range of inputs including, but not limited to, consultations, invited experts, etc., in order to address industry needs and emerging strategic topics.